Anyone Can See

-Anyone Can See is Irene Cara's debut album, released in 1982.
+Anyone Can See is Irene Cara's debut album as an adult artist, released in 1982.
 This album followed up her successful hit singles "Out Here on My Own" and "Fame".
 The album is solid R&B featuring such standout songs as "Reach Out I'll Be There", "Slow Down" and the power ballad title track among others.
 Includes the hit, "Anyone Can See" which peaked at #42 on the Billboard Hot 100 chart.
 It was produced by The Archies' Ron Dante.